Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 GitHub reveals the definition of `ksys_mmap_pgoff` is [in `mmap.c`](https://github.com/torvalds/linux/blob/586de92313fcab8ed84ac5f78f4d2aae2db92c59/mm/mmap.c#L569).

 The filename indicates we are in the right place.
 A manual inspection of this file shows us that the core logic is in [`do_mmap`](https://github.com/torvalds/linux/blob/7eb172143d5508b4da468ed59ee857c6e5e01da6/mm/mmap.c#L280).
+Here we have a source code comment telling us the exact mechanics of what is happening.
+It fills in some of the implementation details.

 ```c
 /**